Comparisons

 Pick Slyce

-Slyce and Cash App Investing both let you own fractional shares with $0 monthly fee.
-The difference is the trigger: Slyce executes the rules you set when you spend, Cash App Investing is manual order placement inside a payments app.
+Slyce and Cash App Investing both let you own fractional shares.
+The difference is the trigger — Slyce executes the rules you set when you spend, Cash App Investing is manual order placement inside a payments app — and the price: Cash App Investing's stock feature is free, while Slyce charges a flat $9.99/month.

 What each app is

 Cash App Investing is the stock-buying feature inside Cash App, the Block-owned payments app[1].
 The core Cash App is peer-to-peer payments and a debit card; the investing piece is layered in.
 You can buy $1+ fractional shares of supported public companies, and Cash App also supports Bitcoin specifically.
-Cash App Investing LLC is the registered broker-dealer entity.
-Cash App is part of Block, Inc.[2].
+Cash App is part of Block, Inc., and your shares are held at a SIPC-member broker[2].

 Slyce is a spend-to-own app.
 Instead of manual order placement, you author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
-Slyce's revenue comes from payment-network rebates, not user subscriptions.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3]; you can look up any adviser on IAPD[4].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: Cash App Investing is shallow on investing features by design — it's a payments app with stock-buying bolted on.
 Slyce is purpose-built for spend-to-own.
 If you want investing to be a primary feature with automation, Slyce is the right shape; if you want stock-buying as a side feature inside a payments app you already use, Cash App Investing fits.